 - Trail of Bread Crumbs: A child uses the food trail type to keep from getting lost in a forest.
 Kuro and Sen, themselves lost and trying to find their way to the girl's village, are decidedly dejected because they are certain that animals have already eaten the crumbs.

-- Unusual Ears: Nijuku and Sanju.
+- Unusual Ears: Nijuku and Sanju have cat ears.
 When Kuro first meets them, at least...

 - This can crop up in its more usual form, however, such as in the incident where Sanju maims a kitten by accident.
 Nijuku says she tore the kitten's leg off, making it unlikely the poor thing would survive.
 Sen says she "broke" its leg, making it seem more likely it survived.
 The illustration seems to imply that it died, but Kuro passes someone singing a song about a man with a prosthetic limb, which, given the nature of the series, would appear to hint that the kitten was treatable.
 We don't learn exactly what happened, and Nijuku's Innocent Inaccurate story doesn't help...but it certainly doesn't look good.